nf-core/bacass/.github/CONTRIBUTING.md

 ## Tests

 You have the option to test your changes locally by running the pipeline.
+For receiving warnings about process selectors and other `debug` information, it is recommended to use the debug profile.

 When you create a pull request with changes, [GitHub Actions](https://github.com/features/actions) will run automatic tests.
 Typically, pull-requests are only fully reviewed when these tests are passing, though of course we can help out before then.